twmon14/NSLPK/README.md

 # ReNSLPKspec
-Formal verification of NSLPK authentication protocol with CiMPA and with CiMPG
+Formal verification of NSLPK authentication protocol with CiMPG